-The college offers a variety of general education and tribal-specific courses.
-Students can pursue associate degrees in gaming, tribal services, police science, and Native American studies with specializations in Mvskoke studies and Mvskoke language.
+Academics The college offers a variety of general education and tribal-specific courses.
+Students can pursue associate degrees in gaming, tribal services, criminal justice, General studies, Natural resources and Native American studies with specializations in Mvskoke studies and Mvskoke language.
 Certificate programs are offered in the Mvskoke language and in gaming.
-Culture and language are priorities.
 The Native American studies degree with Mvskoke studies and Mvskoke language specializations prepares students for careers in tribal historical, cultural, and language preservation and for continued studies.

-Student housing is available.
+Student Life CMN offers on-campus housing with 21 newly constructed units to provide students with a safe and comfortable living experience.
+CMN also offers a student success center, a learning center and a student bookstore.
 A Student Success Center provides students with skills and counseling.
 A variety of on-campus events and activities are available, including Native American heritage celebrations and an annual Fall Fest.

 Sinte Gleska University (SGU) serves the Rosebud Sioux Reservation and endeavors to provide each Lakota person the opportunity to pursue an education in a way that is relevant to career and personal needs.
 Chartered by the Sicangu Lakota tribe and named for the Brulé Chief Sinte Gleska or Spotted Tail, SGU plans, designs, implement sand assesses post-secondary programs and other educational resources uniquely appropriate to the Lakota people in order to facilitate individual development and tribal autonomy.